prakashvra/kubernetes-setup/README.md

-In this session we will see how to setup a k8s cluster on AWS EC2 hosts using kubeadm.
+In this article we will see how to setup a k8s cluster on AWS EC2 hosts using kubeadm.

 We will see in a series of steps
 - Where to start?